Choosing Tea Ware

 First of all, Kyusu teapot should always have a fine filter fixed at spout NOT removable basket filter to brew all kinds of Japanese tea, all grades of tea, and for any number of persons.
 If the mesh filter is too fine, the aroma and taste can't be extracted enough and the filter can easily become blocked.
 If it is too coarse, tiny tea leaves pour out from the Kyusu along with the brewed tea into the teacup, especially with fine or small-leaf teas such as Sencha Fukamushi.
 And it is impossible to brew tea flavorfully in a mesh basket because the area is so small and constrained that the tea leaves can neither open nor stretch out enough to flavor the tea.

+Second, the lid area at the top of the Kyusu should have a wide opening.
+This enables the easy disposal of used tea leaves.
+If this opening is too small, it is extremely difficult to remove the used tea leaves when you are finished brewing your tea.
 Third, Japanese-style side handle Kyusu are the most easy to pour, more so than teapots with a loop handle on the top or back.
 The side handle is much more ergonomic and does not strain the wrist when pouring a heavy pot of tea, and you can have more control over the tea, so there is less chance of spills or over - pouring.
-All Kyusu items at Hibiki-an meet the three above requirements.
+All Kyusu items at Hibiki-an meet the three above requirements. |

 - Yunomi (Teacup):